incognite-lab/myGym/docs/source/user_guide/train_turn.rst

-.. _train_switch.rst:
+.. _train_turn.rst:

-Train a robot - switch
+Train a robot - turn
 =============
-Train robot to switch a lever
+Train robot to turn a handle

 Setup